Trannics/CS133AirQuality/README.md

 # CS 133 - Air Quality - Term Project
 ## Overview
-For our CS 133 Term Project, we performed data analysis and machine learning methods on an air quality related dataset by @FEDESORIANO on Kaggle. (https://www.kaggle.com/datasets/fedesoriano/air-quality-data-set)
+For our CS 133 Term Project, we performed data analysis and machine learning methods on an air quality-related dataset by @FEDESORIANO on Kaggle. (https://www.kaggle.com/datasets/fedesoriano/air-quality-data-set)
 ## Project Members
 Eric Tran and Thang Nguyen
 ## Included Files in this Repository